jamalahmedmaaz/osj-code/april-2012/article.md

     *Main> primes !!
 3
     7

 Try evaluating `primes` in `ghci`.
-As you might expect. this evaluation will not terminate normally, and will just keep on listing odd numbers until you stop it with `Ctrl-C`.
+This evaluation will not terminate normally, and will just keep on listing odd numbers until interrupted with `Ctrl-C`.

 Any expression we write involving `primes` that requires evaluating the entire list will never terminate.
-For example, calling `length` or `reverse` for `primes` will just hang until you interrupt execution.
+For example, calling `length` or `reverse` for `primes` will just hang until execution is interrupted.

 Now, we want to filter out the odd numbers that aren't primes so let's tweak our list definition and add in a filter, the details of which we